vjvans2/Deck-of-Cards/README.md

 # Deck-of-Cards
-Random number generator synced with playing cards.
+Random number generator synced with playing cards.<br><br>

+Next versions:<br>
+ - Card as a class to ease with comparability of pair/flush/etc.